The Agency is excited to announce that the application is now open for the Gateway site. Click the button below to apply!

 Gateway Housing Project Update

-The Board of Directors of the Urban Renewal Agency of the City of Talent is excited to share that as of the week of January 10th, 2022, Rogue Retreat has found homes for
+The Board of Directors of the Urban Renewal Agency of the City of Talent is excited to share that Rogue Retreat now hosts more than

 to ensure the priority population of families within the Phoenix-Talent School District is placed at the Gateway.

 The Urban Renewal Agency of the City of Talent leases the Gateway Site to Rogue Retreat who provides the property management, case support, outreach, and day-to-day management of the transitional housing site.
 The Urban Renewal Agency of the City of Talent offers a supportive role but does not make case decisions on applicants who apply to be located on the Gateway Site.
 Rogue Retreat continues to move families into the Gateway Site each Wednesday and expects the site to be fully occupied by spring 2022.